tiramisulabs/seyfert-docs/src/content/docs/es/components/collectors.md

     const message = await ctx.write(
       {
-        content: 'You want a hello world.
+        content: 'Do you want a hello world?
 Click the button below.',
         components: [row],
       },
       true